Artificial Intelligence and the New Era of Forecasting in a Volatile Global Economy

 Investment, Capital Allocation and Scenario Planning

-In 2025, investment decisions-whether in corporate capital expenditure, venture funding, private equity or public markets-are increasingly being informed by AI-enhanced forecasting that integrates financial, operational and macroeconomic data to evaluate risk-adjusted returns under multiple scenarios.
-Asset managers and institutional investors such as BlackRock, Vanguard and Norges Bank Investment Management are deploying machine learning to forecast factor returns, volatility regimes, credit spreads and default rates, while also using natural language processing to analyze earnings calls, regulatory filings and news flows for signals that might not be captured in structured data.
-Corporations are adopting similar techniques to evaluate project pipelines, assess country and sector risk, and stress-test investment plans against alternative macro scenarios, including different trajectories for interest rates, inflation, energy prices and climate policy.
+In corporate finance, private equity, venture capital and public markets, AI-enhanced forecasting is increasingly embedded in how capital is allocated and risk is assessed across regions and asset classes.
+Asset managers such as BlackRock, Vanguard and Norges Bank Investment Management use machine learning to forecast factor returns, volatility regimes, credit spreads and default probabilities, while natural language processing is applied to earnings calls, regulatory filings and news flows to extract forward-looking signals that complement traditional quantitative metrics.
+Corporations in sectors from manufacturing and energy to technology and healthcare adopt similar techniques to evaluate capital expenditure pipelines, assess country and sector risk, and stress-test investment plans against multiple macroeconomic and policy scenarios, including alternative paths for interest rates, inflation, commodity prices and climate regulation.
+Publications from the CFA Institute and the World Economic Forum provide additional insight into how institutional investors are integrating AI into portfolio construction and risk management.

 Building Trustworthy and Explainable Forecasting Systems